TEP4225 - Energy and Environment

 Learning methods and activities

 Emphasis is placed on the students getting a good overview of topics that are dealt with in other courses in Energy and Environment.
 The course is structured around problem-based exercises and laboratory exercises.
 These are linked to introductory lectures by teachers and possibly invited professionals.
 The project assignment in the first semester program "Teknostart" is included as part of the course.

 The assessment includes problem-based tasks that are organized as group work and end with presentation for other students and submission of reports.
 To pass the course, all assignments must be passed.
 In addition, all laboratory exercises/demonstrations must be approved.

 Further on evaluation

-Two problem-based assignments, organized as group work and rounded off with the presentation.
-To pass 50 out of 100 points is required.
-2/3 of the exercises must be approved to be allowed to pass the course.
-In addition, laboratory exercise and demonstrations must be approved.
+Three problem-based assignments, organized as group work and rounded off with the presentation and submission of a report.
+To pass 70 out of 100 points is required.
+In addition, laboratory exercises and demonstrations must be approved.

 For a re-take all assessments during the course must be re-taken.

 Exam registration requires that class registration is approved in the same semester.
 Compulsory activities from previous semester may be approved by the department.

 Required previous knowledge

 Compendium and literature surveys.